 Savannah residents say the city’s beauty swayed him.
-Yankees just claimed the Confederates put up a poor defence.
-Nevertheless it is true that the city has great beauty and architecture.
-It is said that when the British General James Oglelthorpe, who founded Savannah in 1733, set sail to return to England 10 years later, his last words to Savannah’s inhabitants were “ Don’t change a thing, until I get back.”
+Yankees just claimed the Confederates put up a poor defense.
+Nevertheless, it is true that the city has great beauty and architecture.
+It is said that when the British General James Oglethorpe, who founded Savannah in 1733, set sail to return to England 10 years later, his last words to Savannah’s inhabitants were “ Don’t change a thing until I get back.”
 That would appear to still hold good, especially in the Historic district where carriage horses clip-clop past antebellum mansions along streets lined with live oaks trailing Spanish moss.
-Now of course these carriages are mere tourist traps but they still provide a pleasant way to enjoy the dreamy southern atmosphere.
+Now, of course, these carriages are mere tourist traps but they still provide a pleasant way to enjoy the dreamy southern atmosphere.

 Even before coming to the New World, Oglethorpe drew plans which put at the core of the city a grid system regularly interspersed with green garden squares.
 Originally 24, these squares, unique to Savannah, with their trees, shrubs, flowers and fountains are truly the city’s gems.